 FAQs on Using VPNs in Russia and China

-Are VPNs legal in China and Russia?
+Are VPNs illegal in China and Russia for citizens and foreigners?

 Are VPNs with servers in China and Russia safe?